jbatistareis/wmo/README.md

 ## Features (for now)
-* Up to 132 keys (you can play any desired frequency)
+* Up to 132 keys (on any desired frequency)
-* Up to 36 oscillators per key
+* Up to 36 oscillators per key (can play as many keys as your CPU can handle)
 * Breakpoint / Level Scaling / Keyboard Tracking / Keyboard Following
 * Create your own algorithm...
 * ...or choose one of the classic 4 and 6 operators algorithms